gnunicorn/discourse-plugin-checklist/README.md

 Adds simple helpers to build (interactive) checklists, rendering "[]", "[*]" and "[x]" into pretty UI parts you can interact with.

+If you want to collaboratively edit a todo-list, you might want to check out [the Shared Edit Plugin](https://github.com/ligthyear/discourse-plugin-shared-edit) and install it, too.
+Both together allow for collaborative todo-list editing.

 ## Details

 Here is a little screenshot of the plugin in action: